 Even though the iPhone was the most-wanted gifted during the holiday season, this was not sufficient to compensate for the lean phase Apple encountered in 2016.

 Apple is reportedly cutting down iPhone 7 and iPhone 7 Plus production orders in 2017 by 10 percent.
 Why?
-As the lineup allegedly sold far more "sluggishly" than expected per reports.
+Apparently, the lineup allegedly sold far more "sluggishly" than expected according to reports.
 This does not augur well for Foxconn as it means that the company will have fewer units of the iPhone 7 and iPhone 7 Plus for assembling.
 This in turn translates to lower revenue generation for the Apple partner.

 Will Foxconn be able revive its fortunes with the impending arrival of the iPhone 8?
 Only time will tell.